Aj-0704/GOOD-HEALTH-AND-WELLBEING/README.md

 •	Kanishk Sonker – Data Research <br>
 •	Satyam Kumar – Frontend <br>
 •	Utkarsh Singh – Backend <br>

-•	Kanishk Sonker – Data Research
-•	Utkarsh Singh – Backend
-🏁 Conclusion
+🏁 Conclusion <br>
 Good health is not just the absence of illness but thriving in every aspect of life.
 The Decoder empowers users to take proactive steps in their health journey.
-Join us in decoding wellness — one healthy habit at a time
+Join us in decoding wellness — one healthy habit at a time <br>